nxp-imx-support/smart-kitchen/README.md

-# Smart Kitchen demo for i.MX
+# Smart Kitchen for i.MX Applications Processors

-This application uses a VIT command interface and an LVGL GUI to emulate a smart kitchen controlled by voice commands.
+This application uses VIT command interface and an LVGL GUI to emulate a smart kitchen controlled by voice commands.

 ## Software Architecture Overview